lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 #### Why use Horovod?

-Horovod allows you to easily take a single-GPU TensorFlow and Pytorch program and successfully train it on many GPUs!
+Horovod allows you to easily take a single-GPU TensorFlow and PyTorch program and successfully train it on many GPUs!
 In some cases, the MPI model is much more straightforward and requires far less code changes than the distributed code from TensorFlow for